brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Ometepe

-Ometepe is a figure-8 shaped island formed by twin volcanoes rising from Lake Nicaragua, known for jungle hikes, waterfalls, and quiet lakeside villages.
+Ometepe is a figure-8 shaped island formed by twin volcanoes rising from Lake Nicaragua.
+It's known for jungle hikes, waterfalls, and quiet lakeside villages.
 The slow ferry gives a lot of time to see the towering peaks of Concepción and Maderas.
 We stayed first in the largest town of Moyogalpa, then moved to Santa Domingo on the narrow strip of land that joins the volcanos.
-Our hostel was well placed and cosy.
-It had easy beach access, but this is the only lake in the world with bull sharks so we didn't swim too much.
+Our hostel was well placed and cosy, with easy beach access.
+This is the only lake in the world with bull sharks though, so we didn't swim too much.

-We rented a scooter and explored both sides, which was perfect on these empty roads.
+We rented a scooter and explored both sides of the island, which was perfect on these empty roads.
 We hiked up Concepción until the muddy trails and leaf cutter ants forced a retreat, then drove the coast instead.
-We jumped to boulders in the water, ate constant good food (lots of Italian), climbed a huge treehouse, and the highlight was swimming in the natural springs of Ojo de Agua.
+We jumped across boulders in the water, ate constant good food (lots of Italian), climbed a huge treehouse, and the highlight was swimming in the natural springs of Ojo de Agua.

 <p align="center" width="100%">
     <img width="400" src="/images/bpcaXX.jpeg">